Skip to main content

 • Accrual accounting (revenue recognized when order placed, not when paid)

-• Dedicated Accounting Transactions report
+• Dedicated Accounting Transactions report with visual grouping

 • Sequential payment allocation with partial refund tracking